 - Transfer students who have successfully completed at least fifteen hours of college credit may provide official college transcripts in lieu of high school transcripts.

-- Applicants seeking a B.A.S., A.A., A.S. or A.A.S. degree who have attended a postsecondary institution must have an official copy of their transcript from each institution attended sent directly to the college.
+- Applicants seeking a bachelor's or associate degree who have attended a postsecondary institution must have an official copy of their transcript from each institution attended sent directly to the college.

 - Applicants who can provide written proof of unusual reasons why any required record is unavailable (e.g., records destroyed by fire, home country in turmoil), may be admitted with the permission of the dean, Student Services.